oelbourki/StreamlitDashboardToAnalyzeTheSentimentOfTweets/README.md

 # StreamlitDashboardToAnalyzeTheSentimentOfTweets
-`pip install streamlit plotly wordcloud` to run the app type
+be sure to run `pip install streamlit plotly wordcloud` and to run the app type
 `streamlit run app.py`